-- FI.5 The student will present information orally and in writing in French, using a variety of familiar vocabulary, phrases, and structural patterns. - 1.
+- WI.5 The student will present information orally and in writing in the target language, using a variety of familiar vocabulary, phrases, and structural patterns. - 1.
 Present basic information gathered from informal conversations, class presentations, interviews, readings, and a variety of media sources. - 2.
 Present basic information about topics such as self, family members and others, events, interests, school, recreational activities, and personal belongings with emphasis on present time. - 3.
 Demonstrate increasing attention to accurate intonation and pronunciation. - 4.
 Demonstrate increasing attention to accurate word order, punctuation, accents and other diacritical marks, and spelling. - 5.
-Write simple sentences on familiar topics in short paragraph style. - FI.6 The student will present rehearsed material in French, including brief narratives, monologues, dialogues, poetry, and songs. - 1.
-Use appropriate verbal and nonverbal techniques, such as voice inflection, gestures, and facial expressions. - 2.
+Write simple sentences on familiar topics in short paragraph style. - WI.6 The student will present rehearsed material in the target language, including brief narratives, monologues, dialogues, poetry, and songs. - 1.
+Use appropriate verbal and nonverbal techniques. - 2.
 Communicate coherent ideas using appropriate visual and technological support.

-- FI.7 The student will develop an awareness of common perspectives, practices, and products of francophone cultures. - 1.
-Identify main viewpoints of francophone cultures, such as those relating to the concept of time, education, transportation, and the roles of family members. - 2.
+- WI.7 The student will develop an awareness of common perspectives, practices, and products of the cultures in which the target language is spoken. - 1.
+Identify main viewpoints of the cultures, such as those relating to time, education, transportation, and the roles of family members. - 2.
 Identify key customs and traditions of the cultures, such as greetings, celebrations, holiday practices, and forms of address that demonstrate politeness. - 3.
-Identify important historical and contemporary individuals and groups associated with significant events from the cultures. - 4.
-Identify some products of francophone cultures, which may include natural and manufactured items, creative and fine arts, forms of recreation, pastimes, dwellings, regionally-specific language, and symbols.
+Identify important historical and contemporary individuals and groups associated with significant events from the cultures.

-- FI.8 The student will recognize that perspectives, practices, and products of the cultures studied are interrelated. - 1.
-Recognize that the viewpoints, customs and traditions, and products of French speakers shape francophone cultures. - 2.
-Identify major cities, regions, and geographical features in francophone countries and the reasons they are significant in the cultures of those countries.
+- 4. Identify some products of the cultures which may include natural and manufactured items, creative and fine arts, forms of recreation, pastimes, dwellings, language, and symbols. - WI.8 The student will recognize that perspectives, practices, and products of the cultures studied are interrelated. - 1.
+Recognize that the viewpoints, customs and traditions, and products of speakers of the target language shape their cultures. - 2.
+Identify major cities, regions, and geographical features in countries where the target language is spoken and the reasons they are significant in the cultures of those countries.

-- FI.9 The student will connect information about French and francophone culture(s) with concepts studied in other subject areas. - 1.
-Identify the use of French and francophone cultures in other subject areas. - 2.
-Relate content from other subject areas to topics discussed in French class, such as current and historical events from francophone countries to those in the United States.
+- WI.9 The student will connect information about the target language and culture(s) with concepts studied in other subject areas. - 1.
+Identify the use of target language and culture in other subject areas. - 2.
+Relate content from other subject areas to topics discussed in the target-language class.

-- FI.10 The student will compare basic elements of French to those of English and other languages. - 1.
+- WI.10 The student will compare basic elements of the target language to those of English and other languages. - 1.
 Recognize cognates, genders, level-appropriate idioms, and differences in writing systems. - 2.
-Recognize differences in sound systems including basic sound distinctions and intonation patterns and their effects on the communication of meaning. - FI.11 The student will demonstrate understanding of the significance of culture through comparisons between francophone cultures and the cultures of the United States. - 1.
-Compare patterns of behavior and interaction found in the United States with those found in francophone cultures. - 2.
-Recognize differences in social practices and personal interactions among cultures - 3.
-Recognize differences in the unique elements of the student's own culture.
+Recognize differences in sound systems including basic sound distinctions and intonation patterns and their effects on the communication of meaning. - WI.11 The student will demonstrate understanding of the significance of culture through comparisons between the cultures studied and the cultures of the United States. - 1.
+Compare patterns of behavior and interaction found in the United States with those found in the cultures studied. - 2.
+Recognize differences in social practices and personal interactions among - 3.
+Recognize differences in unique elements of the student's own culture.

-- FI.12 The student will explore situations in which to use French language skills and cultural knowledge beyond the classroom setting for recreational, educational, and occupational purposes. - 1.
-Find and present examples of the French language and francophone cultures gathered from interaction with target language speakers, and authentic media or technology. - 2.
+- WI.12 The student will explore situations in which to use target-language skills and cultural knowledge beyond the classroom setting for recreational, educational, and occupational purposes. - 1.
+Find and present examples of the target language and the cultures studied gathered from interaction with target language speakers, and authentic media or technology. - 2.
 Use resources, such as individuals and organizations in the community or technology, to gain information about the cultures studied.